 Example 1: Pet hair in a vacuum cleaner

 This simulation shows a 1-way DEM-CFD coupled simulation of a large number of pet hair strands inside a vacuum cleaner, depicting behaviors such as flexibility and inter-fiber interaction.
-The hair strands were modeled using flexible fibers with different diameters and the fluid field, obtained in ANSYS Fluent, was taken into account when solving the particle trajectory inside this multi-cyclonic device.
+The hair strands were modeled using flexible fibers with different diameters, and the fluid field, obtained in Ansys Fluent, was taken into account when solving the particle trajectory inside this multi-cyclonic device.

-Example 4: Log unscrambler
+Example 6: Log unscrambler

 This example shows a log unscrambler simulation using rigid custom fibers.
 The logs have different diameters along their length.

-Example 5: Gummy bears on a net
+Example 7: Gummy bears on a net

 This example shows gummy bears (modeled using the concave particle model) falling on an elastic net that is modeled using the custom fiber particle shape.
-And it also shows that we love gummy bears.

 Guo, Y., C., W., Curtis, J. S., and Xu, D. (2018).
 A bonded sphero-cylinder model for the discrete element simulation of elastic-plastic fibers.
 Chemical Engineering Science, 175:118–129